Heritage Tree Details

 Reverend Albert Kelly planted an orchard here on his homestead in 1850.
 The trees were bought from the pioneer Luelling and Meek Nursery in Milwaukie- the first grafted fruit tree nursery on the west coast.

 Colonel Henry E. Dosch purchased the property in 1886-87 and restored the health of the neglected orchard.
-In 1976, the …
+In 1976, the Home Orchard Society declared this tree the oldest, living, grafted apple tree in the Western …

 Read More